kmartenczuk/python_console/README.md

 #### Description:
 To copy data from views to tables we need sql database config file and name of view and table only.

-- First we enter path and name of sql config file (remember - file should be created with json format).
+- First we enter path and name of sql config file (.json format).
 - Next app will ask for name of schema view and table.

 **vte.py**